Pirapan Salirathavibhaga: Family background

 His ancestors — whether his father, grandfather, or even great-grandfather — were all either military officers or judges, holding high-ranking positions in government service.
 His family also owned multiple houses and plots of land throughout the Pradiphat, Saphan Khwai, and Sutthisan areas.
 A short street branching off from Pradiphat road was even named after the family’s surname: Salirathavibhaga road (or Saliratthawiphak in alternative spellings).

 Political careers

-He began his political career as a MP representing the Phaya Thai district — an area where his family owned significant land — under the Democrat Party, alongside Abhisit Vejjajiva and Tharin Nimmanhaemin, following the general election in late 1996.
+He began his political career as an MP representing the Phaya Thai district — an area where his family owned significant land — under the Democrat Party, alongside Abhisit Vejjajiva and Tharin Nimmanhaemin, following the general election in late 1996.

 Royal decorations

 Pirapan has received the following royal decorations in the Honours System of Thailand: